 The guards laughed as they dragged Ari out of the back of the wagon, securing her to the wagon and making their speech as they had done in Vadna.
 The town’s people of Baruck were more than willing to show Ariadna how her followers were treated.

-Jaymes rode his horse as fast as he could to the city of Chaza.
+Kaya rode her horse as fast as she could to the city of Chaza.
 It was a major coastal city, a shipping town with temples to many gods… but most importantly, it was where Amellisan had relocated to after the attack on her estate in Vasali.
 The woman was a friend and an ally, a former sponsor of the church of Ariadna and its guardians… and one more person who owed her life to Ari’s intervention.
-Jaymes had no doubt that she would be sympathetic to their cause – the only question in Jaymes’ mind was if she would still be in the city.
-It had been more than a year since they had last seen her, but he had to take that chance: What he required to free the priestess from her captors was going to cost a lot of money, far more than he and Kaya had… and while the noblewoman wasn’t a limitless font of resources, especially after having to leave so much behind after her attack in her home, she still had far more to draw on than anyone else who could be sympathetic to them
+Kaya had no doubt that she would be sympathetic to their cause – the only question in her mind was if she would still be in the city.
+It had been more than a year since they had last seen her, but she had to take that chance: What her plan required in order to to free the priestess from her captors was going to cost a lot of money, far more than she and Jaymes had… and while the noblewoman wasn’t a limitless font of resources, especially after having to leave so much behind after her attack in her home, she still had far more to draw on than anyone else who could be sympathetic to them

 Kaya rode next to her husband with their new acquaintance Nira riding closely behind, and their horses looked half dead by the time they reached the walls of the city.
 If they had ridden slower, the horses would have been well rested and could have made the return trip… but time was not on their side.
 They had to make time.
 Hopefully Amellisan would be able to provide them with fresh horses when they arrived at the city.

-With two hard days of riding with only brief rests to let the horses drink and cool off and barely a handful of hours to sleep, they were able to reach the city of Chaza.
+With three days of hard days of riding with only brief rests to let the horses drink and cool off and barely a handful of hours to sleep, they were able to reach the city of Chaza.
 The massive coastal city spanned the horizon line of the shore.
 Huge sailing ships docked at the ports, and the stories high wall that surrounded it were a beckon to the strength and power of the city.

 Jaymes and Kaya traversed the streets of Chaza, heading to the home of Amellisan, where they had helped her relocate.
 She had not made herself publicly known, so she might still reside here, even a year later.
-Upon reaching the domicile of their former sponsor, Jaymes knocked on the door.
+Upon reaching the domicile of their former sponsor, Kaya knocked on the door.
 A small slit in the door opened to reveal a pair of feminine eyes.
-The slit closed quickly, and Jaymes could hear a latch being undone.
+The slit closed quickly, and the three of them could hear a latch being undone.
 The door opened, and there stood the noblewoman Amellisan.

 Her hand placed over her mouth, and she gasped.
 “Thank the goddess that you are alive.
 It’s been so long, I feared the worst.”
 She hugged them both as tears of joy streamed down her face.
 “I thought that Karn’s people would have found you by now.
 I’m so glad that I was wrong.”

-Jaymes entered into the house with Kaya and Nira following along behind him.
+Kaya entered into the house with Jaymes and Nira following along behind him.
 Amellisan took notice of the extra person, looking over at her.
 “Who is this?”

 Amellisan swallowed… she recognized that name without difficulty.
 She had never seen the priestess who had saved her life… just heard her voice, but she knew of the priestess that had saved the guardians and her both from the Inquisitor.
 She would be dead now, or worse, if not for Ari… it was a debt that needed to be repaid.

-Jaymes never liked asking for help.
-More specifically, he hated asking for money… and that is what he needed.
-Jaymes bowed his head, looking at the floor.
+Kaya never liked asking for help.
+More specifically, she hated asking for money… and that is whats she needed.
+The blonde woman bowed her head, looking at the floor.
 “My lady, I know that resources are tight at the moment, but… we need black powder.
 A lot of it.”

-Jaymes had not expected that at all.
+Kaya had not expected that at all.
 He thought Chaza would have been safe for Amellisan, but if what she said was true, then her life was increasingly in danger.
 The longer she operated out of the city, the greater the chance of her getting caught or found out would be.
 And she couldn’t be responsible for that again.

-The look of Kaya’s face told Jaymes what he needed to know… that his wife was in agreement with him.
+The look of her husband’s face told Kaya what she needed to know… that Jaymes was in agreement with her.
 “Alright.
 We will take you with us.
 Get us the black powder and some fresh horses if you can.
 As soon as you have it, we need to head out.
 The priestess is being taken to Tabharos, and the longer we wait, the harder it will be to rescue her.”

 Nira looked back at Jaymes.
 “Much as I hate to say it, four people is hardly better to take on a town with than three.
 Even with the element of surprise, we may have seconds to act before Karn is on us.
 We need to find others that can help us.”